Jackson-Madison County School System

 Jackson-Madison County School System (JMCSS) or Jackson-Madison County School District is a school district headquartered in Jackson, Tennessee.
 It serves, in addition to the city, the rest of Madison County.
 As of 2016 the enrollment was over 13,000.

 In 2015, Verna Ruffin, the superintendent at the time, proposed "Vision 2020" which would be a plan to help the school system.
-The result of the plan being passed resulted in 5 schools closing.
-Nova Elementary School, Beech Bluff Elementary School, Malesus Elementary School, Tigrett Middle School, and Jackson Central-Merry High School.
+The result of the plan being passed resulted in the closure of five schools.

 As of 2016, the county government funded the district's budget.